I like to call sourdough bread the “lazy man’s bread.” Yep. It’s that simple!

 (adapted from Nourishing Traditions)

 - In a very large bowl, mix starter, water and 3 cups of whole wheat flour with a wooden spoon and combine well.

 - Add salt and remaining flour 1/2 cup at a time, attempting to completely stir in the flour with each addition.
 When you can no longer mix with a spoon, use your hands to mix in the flour.
 Continue adding flour until your dough begins to resemble dough, but is still sticky and “pourable.”

-- Pour dough into large loaf pans and fill 1/3 way up.
+- Pour dough into large loaf pans or a banneton (I like this one) and fill 1/3 way up.
 Cover with a towel and allow to sit in a warm place for 4-12 hours, until the dough is at least doubled in size and looks to be “domed” on top.